Kinship & Adoption Navigators

 Professional Counseling

 Are you going through interpersonal or emotional challenges that make your daily life more difficult?
 Our professional counseling team is here to help.
-Our counselors can help you deal with depression, anxiety, trauma, behavior issues, relationship problems, attachment issues, grief, domestic violence, adjustment to illness, post-adoption emotions, and many other issues.
+Our counselors can help you deal with depression, anxiety, trauma, behavior issues, relationship problems, grief, domestic violence, adjustment to illness, post-adoption emotions, and many other issues.
 We offer professional counseling for individuals, couples and families, and we work with children age 5 and up.

 Frequently Asked Questions